protesilaos/my-website/_books/2022-01-16-why-not-yours.md

-Protagoras was speaking about _chrēmata_ (simplified as "chremata"), not _pragmata_, and was saying that human is their measure both in terms of their being and, by extrension, their modal features: both that they are and how they are.
+Protagoras was speaking about _chrēmata_ (simplified as "chremata"), not _pragmata_, and was saying that human is their measure both in terms of their being and, by extension, their modal features: both that they are and how they are.
 As you may know, _chremata_ is a word we find in modern Greek as well.
 It means "money", which is the perfect example to help us understand this phrase.
 As we know from economics, value is